-The investments held by the Foundation denominated in foreign currency at December 31, 2022 and 2021, respectively are presented below:
+The investments held by the Foundation denominated in foreign currency at December 31, 2023 and 2022, respectively are presented below:

-2022 2021

-Bonds in EUR 1,136 1,383
+2023 2022 Bonds in EUR 1,156 1,136

-Partnership Investments in EUR - 17

 b.
 Price Risk

 The Foundation is exposed to market price risks related to its investments.
 As a result of the global geopolitical and economic developments, the financial markets remain volatile which may lead to changes in the valuation of investments and cause uncertainty regarding the accounting estimates in future periods.